Tackling greenhouse gases in agriculture

 He noted that as it stands currently, farmers and all of the persons within the value chain are being threatened.

-“In addition to socio economic vulnerability there’s also an inherent low production and productivity thing that we know in the Caribbean is a cause for concern.
-When these things converge no matter how we turn the dice, we’ll see in that they are related to some of the primary inputs in agriculture for production, which is the water and the soils.
+“In addition to socio-economic vulnerability there’s also an inherent low production and productivity thing that we know in the Caribbean is a cause for concern.
+When these things converge no matter how we turn the dice, we’ll see that they are related to some of the primary inputs in agriculture for production, which is the water and the soils.

 He said another area of focus is sustainable resource use optimisation where even in the current state, some of the losses that they’re having could be addressed and lessened, and could be transformed into value earned.